How to Add Background and Overlay Foreground on PDFs in Java

 import com.ironsoftware.ironpdf.PdfDocument;

-// Set the license key for using IronPDF
+// Activate the license

 License.setLicenseKey("IRONPDF-MYLICENSE-KEY-1EF01");

-// Load the target PDF file
+// Load the target PDF

 PdfDocument pdf = PdfDocument.fromFile(Paths.get("sample.pdf"));